-The del Campo Lab studies the ecology and evolution of marine animals microbiomes and how they are affected by climate change.
+The del Campo Lab studies the ecology and evolution of animals microbiomes and how they are affected by climate change.

 The lab is led by Dr. Javier del Campo and is part of the Institute of Evolutionary Biology (UPF-CSIC) and the Rosenstiel School of Marine and Atmospheric Science.